tc39/notes/es7/2015-11/nov-19.md

 M: paying for the data would be unfortunate

 EF: loading it for all of english, is 800bytes or so.
-All languages …
+All languages ...

-SP: wouldn’t this be better solved by partial locale data.
+SP: wouldn't this be better solved by partial locale data.
 Implementating a subset of features seems fatal.

 BT: would like you all intl or none (or partial subset)

-YK: it is possible to imagine scenarios where it is an extreme trade-off, but that isn’t how the web works
+YK: it is possible to imagine scenarios where it is an extreme trade-off, but that isn't how the web works

 BT: the thing that is concerning me is.
 We need to support JS on IoT devices.